nicolasdanelon/UnofficialDocs/source/extensibility/packages.rst

    Sublime Text includes these packages in every installation, though technically they are not required.
    These shipped packages enhance Sublime Text out of the box.
-They may have been contributed by users, or by third parties.
+They may have been contributed by users or third parties.

 **user packages**
-   These packages are installed by the user following the quite common practice of further extending Sublime Text.
+   Packages installed by the user to extend Sublime Text's functionaility.
    They are not part of any Sublime Text installation, and always are contributed by users or third parties.

 **installed packages**
-   Any package that Sublime Text can restore, in case the package was deleted.
+   Any package that, if deleted, Sublime Text will be able to restore.

 Let's emphasize again that you don't need to memorize this classification.

-Also, it's worth noting that by *third party*, we refer mainly to users of other editors such as Textmate.
+Also, it's worth noting that by *third party* we mainly refer to users of other editors, such as Textmate.

 Installation of Packages